edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security.md

 Update each relevant configuration so that it automatically detects and blocks the source of this application layer attack.

 Validate that a change will not negatively impact production traffic by auditing traffic using the desired configuration.
-Configure how traffic will be audited by defining acl\_audit\_id, profile\_audit\_id, and rules\_audit\_id within the desired Security Application Manager configuration via the [Manage All Security Application Manager Configurations (Scopes) endpoint](Manage-All-Scopes.htmFINDME).
+Configure how traffic will be audited by defining acl\_audit\_id, profile\_audit\_id, and rules\_audit\_id within the desired Security Application Manager configuration via the [Manage All Security Application Manager Configurations (Scopes) operation](Manage-All-Scopes.htmFINDME).
 These properties identify how traffic will be audited via an access control list configuration, request profile, and a custom rule set, respectively.

 The recommended method for updating your configuration via a script is described below.